walescript/alt-exam-poc/questions/Readme.md

 # Alt school Data Engineering second semester exams

 **Warning**: Please be sure to read the readme.md file at the root of the project folder before starting!! remeber do not enforce referential intergrity in your table DDL statements!!
+Also be advised to spend some time really understanding data in the events table before attmepting the questions as the dataset was designed to be a tasking one to work with.
+Good luck!!

 ## Part 1